Health News Roundup: EU offers free COVID vaccines to China to help curb outbreak- FT; Malawi delays reopening schools as cholera cases surge and more | Health

 Malawi has delayed the opening of public schools in the southern African country's two major cities of Blantyre and Lilongwe, the health minister said Monday, to try to slow down a surge in cholera deaths.
 The total number of cases and deaths has accelerated to 17,824 and 595 respectively since cases were first reported in March, with the mortality rate increasing to 3.34 per cent, according to the Health Ministry.

-Hong Kong eyeing Jan 8 to resume cross-border travel with mainland China

-Hong Kong is working to resume quarantine-free travel with mainland China by as early as Jan.
-8, Chief Secretary Eric Chan Kwok-ki said in a Facebook post on Sunday.
-Chan, the city's No.2 official, said quotas will be set in the first stage of the plan to limit the number of people who can travel between the city and the mainland.

-China state media plays down severity of COVID wave before WHO meeting
+China media plays down COVID severity as WHO seeks detail on variants

-China's state media played down the severity on Tuesday of the COVID-19 wave surging over the country, with its scientists expected to give a briefing to the World Health Organization on the evolution of the virus later in the day.
+State media in China played down the severity of a surge of COVID-19 infections ahead of an expected briefing on Tuesday by its scientists to the World Health Organization, which is hoping for a "detailed discussion" on the evolution of the virus.
 China's abrupt U-turn on COVID controls on Dec.
-7, as well as the accuracy of its case and mortality data, have come under increasing scrutiny at home and overseas and prompted some countries to impose travel curbs.
+7, as well as the accuracy of its case and mortality data, have come under increasing scrutiny at home and abroad.

 South Korea to require COVID tests for Hong Kong, Macau travellers